turingschool/backend-curriculum-site/module2/projects/bike-share-redux.md

 ```
 As a admin,
 When I visit '/conditions/edit,
-I fill in a form with all conditions attributes,
+I fill in a form with all condition attributes,
-When I click "Updated Condition",
+When I click "Update Condition",
-I am directed to a that conditions show page,
+I am directed to that condition's show page,
-I see the updated conditions information,
+I see the updated condition's information,
 I also see a flash message that I have updated that condition.

 ** All Attributes must be present **